STUDENT SPONSORSHIP

 With medical staff relying on medical equipment and infrastructure to save lives, trained engineers like Saw Lah are critical to making sustainable healthcare accessible in remote communities.

-Saw Moo & Naw Bwae
+Saw Jon’s & Naw Laura’s Story

-As Saw Moo approached graduation, he reflected, “When I first started as Year 1, I didn’t have any real knowledge about what a Physician Associate really does.
+As Saw Jon approached graduation, he reflected, “When I first started as Year 1, I didn’t have any real knowledge about what a Physician Associate really does.
 Now, I know that I can literally save lives, and I can make patients feel better.
 I know more about diseases, medication and how to take care of patients.”

-Graduating from Earth Mission’s PA program with confidence, Saw Moo and Naw Bwae were stationed together at a remote jungle clinic.
+Graduating from Earth Mission’s PA program with confidence, Saw Jon and Naw Laura were stationed together at a remote jungle clinic.
 There were only 5 staff members at the time.
 But step by step, they have built the clinic’s capacity to 50 staff who are treating 9,600 to 10,800 patients each year!
 The two PAs also started community health worker (CHW) and medic training programs in partnership with their local leaders.
 In just 2 years, 131 people have been trained!

 REPORTING